lark-parser/Lark.js/README.md

 This project is a port of the Lark standalone parser to Javascript.

-Lark.js takes a `.lark` grammar, and from it generates a standalone Javascript parser.
+**Lark.js** takes a `.lark` grammar, and from it generates a standalone Javascript parser.

-The generated Javascript module will include Lark's base classes and utilities, such as `Tree`, `Transformer`, `Visitor` and `InteractiveParser`.
+The generated Javascript module will include the parser, and a set of utilities, such as `Tree`, `Transformer`, `Visitor` and `InteractiveParser`.

-**Lark grammars**
+### Lark grammars

 Lark grammars are written in an augmented EBNF (a textual format), and usually use the `.lark` extension.

 Because they are purely declarative, and don't contain code, they are entirely portable between languages.

-It is now possible to use Lark grammars in 3 languages: Python, Javascript and Julia.
+It is now possible to use Lark grammars in 3 languages: Python, Javascript, and Julia.

 ### Install Lark.js